 Cyber-bullying is particularly difficult to control as it can be directed at a person at any time of day or night and wherever they are.
 Social media posts which contain bullying material can be forwarded to wider society.
-7 out of 10 children have emotionally been affected by the online bullying behaviours experienced.
-I in 5 children have experienced at least one type of online bullying behaviour (Statistics are from the Office of National Statistics).
-Cyberbullied victims generally manifest psychological problems such as depression, loneliness, low self-esteem, school phobias and social anxiety.
+The Office of National Statistics Research (2020) estimates that one in five children aged 10 to 15 have experienced at least one type of online bullying behaviour.
+Cyberbullying has the potential to lead to psychological problems such as depression, loneliness, low self-esteem, school phobias (including school avoidance) and social anxiety.
 Staff are asked to follow the guidance when they are advising students who are victims of cyber-bullying.